-New research shows that the impact of the pandemic could continue to hit young workers hardest as a quarter of businesses report that they have no plans to hire workers aged 16-24 over the next year.
+New research shows that the impact of the pandemic could continue to hit young workers hardest as a quarter of businesses report that they have no plans to hire workers aged 16-24 in 2021.

 A new report from the CIPD highlights that less than half of employers (46 per cent) are planning to hire 16-24 year olds next year.
 In addition, a further quarter of businesses (25 per cent) stated that they do not plan to hire from this age group.